 When you have prepared your presentation, practised and become familiar with its content, the assumption might be that you are ready for the podium.
 Not so fast.
 Because there’s still the outstanding task of handling questions during a presentation.
-What to do about the question and answer session.
+So, what to do about the question and answer session?

-When it’s managed well a question and answer session serves several vital purposes: it emphasises your grasp of the presentation subject; it boosts your standing with the audience; it enables audience participation and it builds the prospect of a grand finale to the presentation.
+When it’s managed well a question and answer session serves several vital purposes: it emphasises your grasp of the presentation subject; it boosts your standing with the audience; it enables audience participation, and it builds the prospect of a grand finale to your presentation.